Bedrock-OSS/bedrock-wiki/docs/scripting/privileges.md

 ---
 title: Script Privileges
+description: Learn about Script API priviliges, including read-only and early-execution modes.
 category: Tutorials
 license: true
 ---

-This is a guide on understanding what Scripting API privileges are.
+This is a guide on understanding what Script API privileges are.
 This includes going through what read-only mode, and the new early-execution mode implemented in Scripting v2.0.0 are about.

 You might have encounted this error when running your scripts, about not having required privileges when calling a native function or a property such as the following mesasge: